dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson9_solving_quadratics.md

 ## Next Steps

-Once your teen understands how to solve quadratic equations, you can move on to:
+Once you understand how to solve quadratic equations, you can move on to:
 1. Systems of linear and quadratic equations
 2. Quadratic inequalities
 3. Polynomial functions of higher degree
 4. Applications of quadratics in more complex scenarios

-Remember: Being able to solve quadratic equations is a fundamental skill that appears throughout mathematics and its applications.
-Ensuring a strong foundation here will benefit your teen in future math courses and real-world problem-solving.
+**Remember:** Being able to solve quadratic equations is a fundamental skill that appears throughout mathematics and its applications.
+Ensuring a strong foundation here will benefit you in future math courses and real-world problem-solving.